The information in this article is up to date through tax year 2019 (taxes filed in 2020).

-Being self-employed comes with many benefits, like making your own schedule, but it also has disadvantages, like not having someone to reimburse you for travel expenses.
-However, self-employed workers can deduct travel costs on their tax returns.
+Being self-employed comes with many benefits, like making your own schedule.
+It also has disadvantages, like not having someone to reimburse you for travel expenses.
+Fortunately, self-employed taxpayers can deduct travel costs on their tax returns.

 Track vehicle usage

-If you’re required to use your own vehicle for business, some of the expenses spent on the car can be deducted.
+If you use your own vehicle for business, some of the expenses spent on the car can be deducted.
 When it comes to deducting for mileage, there are two options.
-The first is to apply the standard mileage rate of 53.5 cents a mile to all mileage accrued.
+The first is to apply the standard mileage rate of 58 cents a mile for tax year 2019 (taxes filed in 2020) to all mileage accrued.
 The second is to list actual costs of gas, oil, insurance, maintenance of your vehicle, etc.

 It’s important to be aware that only mileage accumulated specifically for work-related events qualifies.
 This is why it’s important to have detailed logs of these trips and expenses.